Skip to content

 Agendrix is a scheduling, time tracking, and team management app that also offers additional paid features as needed.
 The app has a user-friendly schedule builder that both looks great and makes it easy to create and assign shifts by employee or role.
 Agendrix doesn't come with an auto-schedule feature, but it does have granular filter options and a multi-select tool that lets you edit and duplicate shifts in batches.

-The Messenger tab makes it easy to start group or private conversations, while the news feed is a great central hub for announcements and training information.
+The messaging tab makes it easy to start group or private conversations, while the news feed is a great central hub for announcements and training information.
 Employees can clock in from a mobile phone, tablet, or computer, and they can also easily swap or pick up open shifts and request time off within the app.

 While Agendrix is an excellent standalone employee scheduling app, it also offers additional modules that you can purchase as needed.
 These modules include a resource management module for tracking equipment and using geolocation across multiple workplaces, a premium attribution module, and a phone-number-based punch clock that doesn't require internet access.
-You can also build out your HR platform in Agendrix by adding payroll, HR reporting, advanced employee profiles, and document management.

 If you're looking for a build-your-own solution (or a workforce management platform that can grow with you), Agendrix is worth checking out.